imec-idlab/OpenMote-CC2538-Sniffer/README.md

 git submodule update --init --recursive
 ```

-Then patch the bsl script which was hardcoded to run only programs from inside the firmware folder:
+A few small changes are required in the OpenMote firmware to make the sniffer work, you can apply them by executing the following:
 ``` bash
 patch -p0 < bsl-patch.diff
 ```